 Every industry-specific standard identifies the most relevant ESG issues when it comes to financial performance within that sector.
 This rigorous selection criteria allows companies to efficiently report on the most relevant information.

 In addition to the standards, SASB provides two guides.
 One helps investors better understand financially material ESG issues, so they can make investment decisions that align with their values.
-One helps companies implement the standards, and comes in handy when it's SASB reporting time.
+The other guide helps companies implement the Standards and comes in handy when it's SASB reporting time.

 Find the correct SASB standards for your company.